ScenicFramework/scenic/guides/overview_general.md

 Scenic is a client application framework written directly on the Elixir/Erlang/OTP stack.
 With it you can build applications that operate identically across all supported operating systems, including MacOS, Ubuntu, Nerves/Linux, and more.

+Scenic is primarily aimed at fixed screen connected devices (IoT), but can also be used to build portable applications.

 ## Goals
 (Not necessarily in order)